-If you wish to know who supplies gas to your property, you can use the online gas supplier checker.
+If you wish to know who supplies gas to your property, you can use the online gas provider checker.

 If you would prefer to speak to someone on the phone, call 0870 608 1524 to get in touch with the Meter Number Helpline.